 Finding Time for God When You Can Hardly Find Time to Breathe

-I'm sure many, many of you are in the same boat, so I want to share some practical ways I have found to spend time learning from God's Word and praying even when it's not possible to get up earlier than everyone else and have your own quiet time.
+I'm sure many, many of you are in the same boat, so I want to share some practical ways I have found to stay mindful of God's presence even when it's not possible to get up earlier than everyone else and have a dedicated quiet time.

-1. Memorize scripture – Even if I have only a minute or two of quiet time, I get a whole lot more bang for my buck if I spend that time putting scripture to memory rather than just reading it.
-I can then spend time meditating on God's Word all throughout the day, and I'm not confined to whatever quiet time I may have the chance to enjoy.
+1. Memorize scripture – Even if you have only a minute or two of quiet time, you can make that time go further if you spend that time putting scripture to memory rather than just reading it.
+You can then spend time meditating on God's Word all throughout the day, and you're not confined to whatever quiet time you may have the chance to enjoy.
 (See also: 10 Ways to Help Your Child Memorize Scripture – these will work for you too!)

 2. Keep scripture around the house – This goes along with #1.
-I can be thinking on the words of Scripture as I see it throughout my house.
-I want my mind (and the minds of my family members) to be saturated with God's Word, and all it takes is a little effort to print out verses and post them all around the house.
+You can be thinking on the words of Scripture as you see it throughout the house.
+It only takes a little effort to print out verses and post them all around the house.
 I can remember memorizing several verses as a child just because they were hung in places where I would frequently look.
 Over time I just simply knew them without even trying.
 (Find a free printable of Philippians 4:8 right here.)

-4. Read and pray with your children – If my children are already up when I wake up, I don't forgo my time with the Lord.
-I simply allow my children to join me.
-That way I can still learn from his Word, and my children can learn as well.
-They'll also see how important it is to depend on the Lord every day and learn to love God's Word for themselves.
+4. Read and pray with your children – If your children are already awake when you wake up, you don't have to forgo reading your Bible or praying.
+You can simply allow your children to join you.
+That way you can still learn from the Bible, and your children can learn as well.
+They'll also see how important it is to depend on the Lord every day and learn to treasure the scriptures for themselves.
 (See also: How to Help Young Children Develop Their Own Relationship with God)

-5. Meditate on scripture as you fall asleep – One of my favorite times to review the scripture I've memorized is as I'm falling asleep at night.
-Rather than letting my mind race thinking about all the things I have to do the next day, meditating on Scripture quiets my thoughts and keeps my focus on Christ rather than on my problems.
+5. Meditate on scripture as you fall asleep – Rather than letting your mind race thinking about all the things you have to do the next day, meditating on Scripture can quiet your thoughts and keep your focus on Christ rather than on your problems.

 7. Listen to scripture on audio – there are several audio versions of the Bible available.
 Search apps on your phone for Scripture on audio.
 You can listen to scripture as you do your work around the house or drive somewhere.
 We also use these Scripture song CD‘s for our kids to keep scripture going in the house throughout the day.

-Can you think of any other ways to spend time with the Lord even when life is busy?
+Can you think of any other ways to stay mindful of God's presence even when life is busy?